Antipop

 Antipop is the sixth studio album by American rock band Primus.
-It was released on October 19, 1999, through Prawn Records and Interscope Records.
+It was released on October 19, 1999, through Prawn Song Records and Interscope Records.
 Produced by the band, Tom Morello, Stewart Copeland, Tom Waits, Matt Stone, and Fred Durst, it was the final release by the band before their hiatus from 2000 to 2003.
-It was also the last album with drummer Brain.
+It was also their last album with drummer Brain.
 The album received mostly positive reviews from critics.

+Musical style

+Musically, Antipop has been described as nu metal, alternative metal, funk metal, funk rock, and experimental rock.

 Production

 The album features several well-known guest musicians and producers, including Tom Waits, James Hetfield (of Metallica), Jim Martin (former member of Faith No More), Fred Durst (of Limp Bizkit) and Tom Morello (of Rage Against the Machine).

 The band has regarded the album's production as tense and uncomfortable, with the members of the band not getting along well with each other during recording.
 Claypool has stated "Antipop was the most difficult record we ever made, because there was a lot of tension between the three of us, and there was some doubt at the label as to whether we knew what the hell we were doing anymore.
 But there was some great things to come out of it, like the tune we did with Tom Waits, 'Coattails of a Dead Man'.
 I love that song."
-It is said that the song is about Courtney Love - her husband (which in this case: Nirvana frontman Kurt Cobain) suffers from substance abuse and when he tries to find comfort from his wife, he commits suicide when receiving none.
+In the song, a woman's husband suffers from substance abuse; when the husband tries to find comfort from his wife, he commits suicide when receiving none.
 Instead of grieving, his wife finds fame and fortune from his death.
-None of the members from Primus have confirmed nor denied this.
+It is said that the song is about Courtney Love, although none of the members from Primus have confirmed nor denied this.